grdnrio/pwx-deploy/kubernetes/autopilot/README.md

 5. Run the deployment
 `terraform apply --auto-approve`

-6. Apply the AutoPilot volume resize rule on the master node `kubectl apply -f /tmp/ap-postgres-rule.yaml`

 ## Environment
-- There is a deployment called 'pgbench' edit this deployment and increase the replicas to '1' to start filling the volumes
+- There is a postgres benchmark deployment called 'pgbench', edit this deployment and increase the replicas to '1' to start filling the volumes
-- There are deployment options for CockroachDB
+- There are deployment options for CockroachDB, the 1 node instance is running by default
     - `/tmp/cockroach-db-1node.yaml` - deploys 1 instance of CockroachDB with 3 PX replicas
     - `/tmp/cockroach-db-3node.yaml` - deploys 3 instance of CockroachDB with their own volumes, 1 PX replica each
+- There are two AutoPilot rules applied to handle growing the PVCs
+    - `/tmp/ap-cockroach-rule.yaml` - deploys an AutoPilot rule to increase the volume size by 30% when the utilisation hits 50%
-    - `/tmp/ap-cockroach-rule.yaml` - deploys an AutoPilot rule to increase the volume size by 50% when the utilisation hits 50%
+    - `/tmp/ap-postgres-rule` - deploys an AutoPilot rule to increase the volume size by 50% when the utilisation hits 50%
+- Two scripts are provided
-    - `/tmp/cockroach-loadgen.sh` - starts filling the database
+    - `/tmp/cockroach-loadgen.sh` - starts filling the cockroachdb storage
+    - `watch-autopilot.sh` - print AutoPilot events to the terminal
+- There is a Grafana dashboard, this is a stripped down version of the PX Volume Dashboard to improve performance
+    - `/tmp/ap-dashboard.json`
 - kube config is set on the masters, no sudo required
 - storkctl is setup on the masters
 - there's a repo of demo app manifests pulled onto each master